bloominstituteoftechnology/team-builder/README.md

 - [ ] Render a list of team members from state
 - [ ] Build a form to add a new member to the list of members
-- [ ] Add the functionality to edit team members

 ### STEP 1 - Setup your state

-- Import the `useState` hook
+- Import the `useState` hook and set up a state property for your team members list

 - Give the state variable you just declared a default value.
 You will need to keep track of a list of team members and each team member will have several key/value pairs associated with them.